Applies to: Docklight / Docklight Scripting V2.3, Article ID: dl_prb055

 * If necessary, use menu Tools | Expert Options… , go to the “Devices” tab, and activate the “Disable I/O error detection…” checkbox.

 In Docklight V2.3, we changed the way the COM port RX/TX code reacts to any error from Windows “overlapped I/O”.
 Docklight V2.2 simply ignored such errors.
-This meant that V2.2 could not detect or recover from hotplug/replug situations with USB-to-RS232 converters.
-Docklight V2.3 reports errors and tries to re-connect to the device, allowing you to unplug a USB-to-RS232 dongle, plug it back, and after a few seconds, Docklight will continue to communicate.
+This meant that V2.2 (or earlier) could not detect or recover from hotplug/replug situations with USB-to-RS232 converters.
+Docklight V2.3 reports such errors and tries to re-connect to the device, allowing you to unplug a USB-to-RS232 dongle, plug it back, and after a few seconds, Docklight will continue to communicate.
 The same is true for notebook standby/resume situations.

 After the V2.3 release we have seens some isolated COM device drivers that always produce such I/O errors, even in normal operation.
 They were fine to use with Docklight V2.2, but in V2.3 this was not possible.
-The below updates address this problem.